 Although there is no diet cure for arthritis, certain foods have been shown to fight inflammation, strengthen bones and boost the immune system.
 Adding these foods to your balanced diet may help ease the symptoms of arthritis.

-We do our best to eat a healthy, whole-food balanced diet at home but I like to use arthritic friendly spices like fresh garlic, turmeric, ginger and cinnamon as much as I can to help keep Ulysses’ symptoms at bay.
+We do our best to eat a healthy, whole-food balanced diet at home but I like to use arthritic friendly spices like fresh ginger, garlic, turmeric and cinnamon as much as I can to help keep Ulysses’ symptoms at bay.

 Instant Pot Coconut Pork